anitaposch/learn-bitcoin/manuscript/301-staircase.md

-# The staircase of financial sovereignty
+# The Staircase of Financial Sovereignty

 > "Not your keys, not your coins." - **Andreas M. Antonopoulos**